fayeoyaee/SearchEngine/practice1/README.md

+# A search engine for xml files using ElasticSearch

-# Steps to run the program:
+## Steps to run the program:

 If you have new dataset, replace /src/main/resources/AP_DATA/ap89_collection folder.